corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/setup/tls-keys-in-hsm.md

 - hsm
 - tls
 - keys
-title: Storing node TLS keys in HSM without running the Corda Enterprise Firewall
+title: Storing node TLS keys in HSM without running the Corda: Enterprise Edition  Firewall
 weight: 40
 ---

-# Storing node TLS keys in HSM without running the Corda Enterprise Firewall
+# Storing node TLS keys in HSM without running the Corda: Enterprise Edition  Firewall

 You can store node TLS keys in HSM by using the optional `tlsCryptoServiceConfig` and `tlsKeyAlias` configuration fields in the `enterpriseConfiguration` [configuration block](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.html#enterpriseconfiguration) of the [node configuration file](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/corda-configuration-file.md).